RARTS: An Efficient First-Order Relaxed Architecture Search Method: Conclusion

 \section{Conclusion}

-We developed RARTS, a novel relaxed differentiable method for Neural Architecture Search.
-We proved its convergence theorem and showed how the method works on an analytically solvable model.
-We demonstrated its high accuracy and search efficiency over the state-of-the-art differentiable methods especially DARTS style algorithms on CIFAR-10 and ImageNet classifications.
-RARTS is an algorithmic advance of DARTS and a new search tool for various datasets and deep networks.
-Additional gain can be achieved with search space design (e.g. \cite{chu2019fair}) for specific data sets.
-In future work, we shall extend RARTS to other deep learning applications.
+We have developed RARTS, a novel relaxed differentiable method for neural architecture search.
+We have proved its convergence theorem and compared it with DARTS on an analytically solvable model.
+Thanks to the design of data and network splitting, RARTS has achieved high accuracy and search efficiency over the state-of-the-art differentiable methods, especially DARTS, with a wide range of experiments, including both topology search and width search.
+These results support RARTS to be a more reliable and robust differentiable neural architecture search tool for various datasets and search spaces.
+In future work, we plan to incorporate search space sampling and regularization techniques to accelerate RARTS (as seen in several recent variants of DARTS) for broader applications in deep learning.